 This form typically allows you to eat a very low amount of calories on a fasting day (500-600kcal), alongside regular eating days.
 The 5:2 diet fits into this category.

-This involves eating within a window of time (like 10 hours per day), in sync with your body’s 24-hour clock.
+This involves eating within a window of time (like 10 hours a day), in sync with your body’s 24-hour clock.
 There’s considerable scientific interest in this eating pattern.

 Intermittent fasting and weight